Last Updated on April 1, 2021 by Helga Dosa

 Consulting seasoned ex-patriots provided some much-needed guidance.

 Talking turkey with your local butcher or macellaio is apparently the way to go.
 With a week’s notice, sometimes less, a turkey can be special-ordered and readied for pick-up.
 Jill Peacock (originally from Erie, PA) orders her bird from her local supermarket, Emme Più, in Olgiata.
 Alison Lewis, who hails from Chicago, spent her first Thanksgiving in Rome last year.
-She waited a little too late to order, and was relegated to purchasing proxy poultry, a chicken.
+She waited a little too late to order and was relegated to purchasing proxy poultry, a chicken.
 Mauro Ciafani, a butcher in Trastevere, said it is not only Americans that order whole turkeys, though not many Italians do.
 A sign in the display case pictures a turkey and advertises turkeys stuffed with chestnuts or plums, an appetizing variation.

 Having discovered the secret to securing a turkey, it is time to begin the hunt for the other rare commodities.
 Traditional Thanksgiving dinner includes cornbread stuffing, mashed potatoes and gravy, green bean casserole, cranberry sauce, and pumpkin and pecan pies.
 Thankfully, some ingredients are not a problem: potatoes are potatoes and green beans are green beans.
 But at the risk of sounding coddled, how does one make pumpkin pie without opening a can of pumpkin purée?
 Would it be necessary to haul an entire pumpkin home and whack away at it for a similar effect?

-Kathy Quinn (New York, NY) has made a traditional Thanksgiving dinner for most of the 29 years she has lived in Rome.
+For a thanksgiving in Rome, Kathy Quinn (New York, NY) has made a traditional Thanksgiving dinner for most of the 29 years she has lived in Rome.
 She still makes homemade pumpkin purée, but she offered this suggestion for those who are less of a purist: Innocenzi, in Piazza San Cosimato, 66, in Trastevere.

 This specialty store, owned by brothers Giovanni and Giancarlo Innocenzi, fulfills a niche by stocking a multitude of ethnic products which are difficult or impossible to find in most other Roman food stores.
 While here, you can also check cranberry sauce off your list.
 Innocenzi carries other favorites, including Betty Crocker brownie mix, Cap’n Crunch cereal, and Old El Paso tortillas and taco seasoning.
-They are open 7-13.30 and 16.30-20.00 every day, bar sunday and thursday afternoon.
-You can also ring them at 06-5812725 to check before hand if they have everything you need.
+They are open 7-13.30 and 16.30-20.00 every day, bar Sunday and Thursday afternoon.
+You can also ring them at 06-5812725 to check beforehand if they have everything you need.

 Castroni, an intoxicatingly aromatic specialty food store with eleven Rome locations, boasts “Specialità da tutto il mondo.”
 Cranberry sauce and pumpkin purée are also available here, as are Campbell’s soups, Aunt Jemima pancake mix and syrup, and Oreo and Chips Ahoy cookies.

 Oh, nuts!
-Hazelnuts, walnuts, almonds, cashews and peanuts are easy to find, but have you tried to locate pecans?
+Hazelnuts, walnuts, almonds, cashews, and peanuts are easy to find, but have you tried to locate pecans?
 Niente!
 Pecans are mysteriously missing from Italy.
 After a fruitless search, Alison Lewis substituted hazelnuts in a recipe for pecan pie.
 Amazed and delighted with the outcome, she discovered that “they tasted exactly the same!”
 A recent search of Castroni on Via Cola di Rienzo finally netted the elusive pecans.

 Things used to be harder if you did not live in a large city like Rome, where there are enough chances to track down special ingredients.
-However the world wide web came to help and today you can easily source your Thanksgiving essentials online, and have them delivered straight to your door. www.myamericanmarket.com provides a good selection of Thanksgiving essentials, from canned pumpkin, to dried cranberries and a wide selection of Bettie Crocker’s cake mixes; you will be able to order here all you need for your Thanksgiving feast.
+However the world wide web came to help and today you can easily source your Thanksgiving essentials online, and have them delivered straight to your door. www.myamericanmarket.com provides a good selection of Thanksgiving essentials, from canned pumpkin to dried cranberries and a wide selection of Bettie Crocker’s cake mixes; you will be able to order here all you need for your Thanksgiving feast.

 Tales of Italian Thanksgiving

-A few years ago, at a Thanksgiving luncheon sponsored by The American Women’s Association of Rome, the pies did not turn out as hoped: Sherrie Satta (Tulsa, OK) relayed an incident where the Italian chef “couldn’t fathom that a pumpkin pie was sweet” so in lieu of sugar, he added salt.
+A few years ago, at a Thanksgiving luncheon sponsored by The American Women’s Association of Rome, the pies did not turn out as hoped: Sherrie Satta (Tulsa, OK) relayed an incident where the Italian chef “couldn’t fathom that a pumpkin pie was sweet” so, in lieu of sugar, he added salt.

 Another year, Anna Felberbaum, who has lived in Rome her entire life, organized a Thanksgiving dinner for 200 students and faculty at one of the local American universities.
 Cleverly, she employed an American chef to cook the turkeys and pumpkin pies.
 She ordered the potatoes from a rosticceria.
 No strangers to the holiday, her American father and English mother capture the spirit of Thanksgiving each year by inviting other families and Italian friends to share the repast, even adding pumpkin ravioli to the banquet.